 About this release

-This release by Public Health Scotland provides an update on children’s development as assessed during the 13-15 month, 27-30 month, and 4-5 year child health reviews.
-The latest information presented comes from reviews provided to children becoming eligible for review between April 2020 and March 2021.
+This release by Public Health Scotland (PHS) provides an update on children’s development as assessed during the 13-15 month, 27-30 month, and 4-5 year child health reviews.
+The latest information presented comes from reviews provided to children becoming eligible for review between April 2021 and March 2022.

-- At the 13-15 month review most concerns were noted about gross motor (5%) and speech, language and communication development (5%); at the 4-5 year review most concerns were noted about speech, language and communication (6%), and emotional/behavioural development (6%).
+- At the 13-15 month review most concerns were noted about gross motor (6%) and speech, language and communication development (6%); at the 27-30 month review most concerns were noted about speech, language and communication (13%), and at the 4-5 year review most concerns were noted about speech, language and communication (7%), and emotional/behavioural development (7%).

 Early child development is influenced by both biological factors (such as being born premature) and environmental factors (such as the parenting and opportunities for play and exploration children receive).
 Problems with early child development are important as they are strongly associated with long-term health, educational, and wider social difficulties.